 Write from scratch a program to draw a face, enclosed in a black circle (radius 300), with small green blots (i.e. filled circles) for eyes, a thick blue triangle for a nose, and a red smiling mouth.
 The simplest way of making the mouth is to draw a red blot, and then to draw a white blot slightly higher, leaving a crescent of red (but if you do it this way, you may need to think carefully about the order in which you draw the features).
-You will need to make use of the CIRCLE, BLOT, and THICKNESS commands, in addition to those mentioned earlier, and you can if you wish also use MOVEXY and/or DRAWXY (see if you can work out how to use these from the "QuickHelp 2" tab, with some experimentation).
-Save your program as TGBX2.TGB.
+You will need to make use of the circle, blot, and thickness commands, in addition to those mentioned earlier, and you can if you wish also use movexy and/or drawxy (see if you can work out how to use these from the "QuickHelp 2" tab, with some experimentation).
+Save your program as TGYX2.TGY.

 Now edit the program from the previous exercise, adding a loop so that it draws a row of five or more faces across the Canvas (you will have to change the radius from 300 to 100 to fit them all in).
-You can do this in any of the three ways below, each of which involves declaring a variable which is used to count the number of faces that have been drawn - here this variable is called facesdrawn%, and is declared by assigning it a value:
+You can do this in either of the two ways below, both of which involve a variable which is used to count the number of faces that have been drawn - here we will call this variable facesdrawn.
+Our use of this variable will tell the system that facesdrawn is being used as the name of a memory location that can store a single integer (i.e. whole number) at any one time.
+Think of this memory location as a box, into which just one integer can be put, so if a second integer is then stored in the box, the first one will be pushed out.
+To put the integer 0 into the box, use the statement:

-facesdrawn%=0
+facesdrawn=0